 When: 20.03.2023 - 26.03.2023

 What: The week-long stage race has been taking the world's best cyclists over 1194 kilometers from Sant Feliu de Guixols to Barcelona since 1911.
-The program includes three challenging climbs, but sprinters and puncheurs will also get a taste of the seven stages.
-This year's favorites are considered to be Remco Evenepoel and Primoz Roglic, who will also compete against each other in the Giro d'Italia a few weeks later.
+The program includes three challenging climbs, but sprinters and puncheurs will also get a taste for the seven stages.
+The favorites this year are Remco Evenepoel and Primoz Roglic, who also won the Giro d'Italia a few weeks later.

 Where: Sant Feliu de Guixols, Spain - Barcelona, Spain

-What: The Tour of Flanders is an internationally important cycling race and Belgian folk festival at the same time - frites, beer and music included.
-Men and women compete on the varied route, which is mainly characterized by many smaller mountain climbs and winding cobblestone roads (so-called Hellinge).
-There are 273 km for the men and 158 km for the women, who have to cover 13 instead of 19 sections.
-The day before the official race, there will be an Everyman race on the key sections of the Ronde - so if you want to try your hand at the famous Hellingen yourself, head to Bruges.
+What is it: The Tour of Flanders is both an internationally important cycling race and a Belgian folk festival - including fries, beer and music.
+Men and women take on the varied route, which is characterized by many small mountain climbs and winding cobblestone roads (so-called Hellinge).
+The distance to be covered is 273 km for the men and 158 km for the women, who cover 13 instead of 19 sections.
+The day before the official race, there will be a race for everyone on the key sections of the Ronde the key routes of the Ronde - so if you want to test yourself on the famous Hellingen the famous Hellingen, it's off to Bruges.

-Broadcasts: You can follow the Ronde live on TV on Eurosport or on the Eurosport website and app.
+Transfers: The Ronde can be followed live on television on Eurosport or on the Eurosport website and in the app.

-What: With many sections on cobblestones, this race is considered one of the most difficult bike races ever.
-Also called"L'Enfer du Nord" (the hell of the north), it has sent many a starting favorite to the hospital instead of across the finish line.
-On 256km for the men and 145km for the women the athletes conquer concrete, gravel, dust (or mud depending on the weather), a real torture for man and material.
-It is without a doubt the most unpredictable classic race - which of course makes it even more exciting as a spectator...
+What: Due to the many sections on cobblestones, this race is considered one of the most difficult cycling races of all.
+Also "L'Enfer du Nord" (the Hell of the North), it has sent many a race favorite to the hospital instead of across the finish line.
+Over 256km for the men and 145km for the women, the athletes conquer concrete, gravel, dust (or mud depending on the weather), a real torture for man and material.
+It is without doubt the most unpredictable classic race - which of course makes it even more exciting as a spectator...